You are here

 - Gifts in Kind: office space and support, hospitality, personnel, service, expertise, etc.

 - The Federation is a Civil Corporation, incorporated in Missouri and a Canonical Juridic Person.

-We relate to the Canadian, French, and Italian Federations.
+We relate to the Canadian, French, and Italian Federations, the International congregations of Lyon, Annecy and Chambery, and the Sisters of St Joseph of Argentina.
 There are Sisters of Saint Joseph in over 53 countries.